1. What do you mean by ReactJS?

-ReactJS is a technology that can be trusted for complex tasks.
+Answer: ReactJS is a technology that can be trusted for complex tasks.
 While performing any task through it, developers need not worry about the bugs.
-It always ensures error free outcomes and the best part is it offers scalable apps.
-It is very fast technology and can simply be trusted for quality outcomes.
+It always ensures error-free outcomes and the best part is it offers scalable apps.
+It is a very fast technology and can simply be trusted for quality outcomes.

 3. What is meant by event handling?

 Answer: To capture the user’s information and other similar data, event handling system is considered.
 It is generally done through DOM elements which are present in the code.
 This task is simple to accomplish.
 Two-way communication is considered in this approach.